||Page last updated|

 When two belts are used, both should be replaced at the same time.

-If your machine squeaks (or screams) when it starts, the belt is too loose.
+If your machine squeaks (or screams) when it starts, the belt is too loose (a brief chirp when it starts is not a problem).
 Tighten it, often by loosening and sliding the motor mount.
 But if you get it too tight, the belt will flip inside out (I haven't figured out how or why).
 But once the belt learns the flip, the only solution is to replace it - turning it back didn't work (on my shaper), and MiniMax service confirmed that belt replacement was the only option.